 Rationale

-Tailored and effective climate services are increasingly needed in a world of intensifying climate risks.
-Although the uptake of climate services is expanding significantly, their insufficient regulation can lead to lack of quality assurance and consistency, poor decision making, low policy uptake and market development, and, ultimately, maladaptation.
+As climate risks intensify, the demand for tailored and effective climate services is growing.
+However, despite their increasing adoption, the lack of sufficient regulation can compromise quality assurance and consistency of climate services, leading to poor decision-making, limited use in policy, and underdeveloped markets, ultimately resulting in maladaptation.

-In its Communication on Managing climate risk, the European Commission announced its intention to ask European Standardisation Organisations to develop new standards on climate services and to consider climate adaptation into European standards for the design of infrastructure with a life-cycle of more than 30 years.
+In its Communication on Managing climate risk, the European Commission announced its intention to ask European Standardisation Organisations to develop new standards on climate services and consider climate adaptation into European standards for the design of infrastructure with a lifespan exceeding 30 years.

-In support of the Commission Communication, the goal of this topic is to enhance the uptake of trustworthy, user-relevant and usable climate services by 1) consolidating and promoting the consistent use of quality-assured reference global and regional climate data sets and scenarios, and 2) streamlining climate service practices as well as promoting standardization across climate adaptation decision making and policies with due account for regional or local circumstances and capacity building needs.
+This topic supports the Commission Communication and aims to enhance the uptake of trustworthy, user-centric and accessible climate services.
+Two key objectives are targeted to that effect: 1) consolidating and promoting the consistent use of quality-assured reference global and regional climate data sets and scenarios, and 2) standardizing and streamlining climate service practices to support informed decision-making and policy development for climate adaptation, considering regional and local specificities, as well as capacity-building needs.

 In the context of this topic, standardization encompasses technical, procedural and performance standards.